ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 > We feel that some of this interface is quite unintuitive.
 If you have specific constructive critique for how the Web Scraper tool can be improved, you should:
 > * Look at the [list of issues](https://github.com/martinsbalodis/web-scraper-chrome-extension/issues) for the project and search through it to see if a similar suggestion has already been made.
 Perhaps use a GitHub account to indicate your support for that suggestion.
 > * [Create a new issue](https://github.com/martinsbalodis/web-scraper-chrome-extension/issues/new) to suggest a change or highlight a problem.
-> * Consider assisting in the development in the extension, if you have sufficient experience with the technologies used (JavaScript, HTML, CSS, etc.).
+> * Consider assisting in the development of the extension, if you have sufficient experience with the technologies used (JavaScript, HTML, CSS, etc.).
 {: .callout}

 ## More data previews and some fixes